Getting Started in a Nutshell

 automatically bootstraps an H2 in-process and in-memory database by default — that is, unless told otherwise.
 While this isn't meant for productive use, it drastically speeds up turn-around times in local development and furthermore allows self-contained testing.

-Adding Initial Data in .csv
+Adding Initial Data

 Now, let's fill your database with initial data by adding a few plain CSV files under db/data like this: